Eclipse-IoT/eclipsecon-2022-hackathon/firmware/README.md

 # eclipsecon-device

 Firmware running on the EclipseCon 2022 Hackathon devices.
 The firmware implements a Bluetooth Mesh end node according to the Bluetooth Mesh specification.
-The sensors and peripherals of the micro:bit is exposed through standardized mesh models:
+The sensors and peripherals of the micro:bit are exposed through standardized mesh models:

 * Button 'A' and 'B' - Generic OnOff Client.
 This model allows a client to emit `on` and `off` events, which can be used to trigger some event or command.
 * LED matrix - Generic OnOff Server.
 An external command can be used to put the server into an `on` or `off` state.
 On the micro:bit, the `on` state will enable a blinker task, whereas the `off` state will disable that task.